weweb-assets/plugin-js/src/markdown/general.md

 This plugin will add:

-Airtable as a collection source
+JS as a collection source